 Scenario #2: At the same event, free alcohol is linked to a car that customers have to purchase.

 If you or the car dealership were selling tickets to customers to attend the open day, asking them for a donation for the alcohol or clearly linking the “free” alcohol to a car they had to purchase on the day of the event, the customer would be buying the alcohol, albeit by roundabout means.
 This would mean that a retail sale is taking place and as the supplier of the alcohol, you would need a personal licence.
 Under such circumstances, you or the dealership would also need to have a Temporary Events Notice (TEN) in place for the provision of alcohol to take place.

 A TEN allows for the sale of alcohol at temporary events where less than 500 people are on the premises at any one time, like wedding receptions and one-off charity events.

 Scenario #3: You provide alcohol as part of a wedding catering package.

-Where a wedding takes place in an unlicensed venue and the client pays for all the alcohol (i.e. there’s a free bar and wine on the tables during the meal), no alcohol licence is required.
-No retail sale has taken place and the alcohol is truly free to the end consumers, so it cannot be licensable.
+Where a wedding takes place in an unlicensed venue and the client pays for all the alcohol though your business – i.e. there’s a free bar and wine on the tables during the meal but your client paid for this as part of a package you have put together, then this is licensable and a retail sale so you will need a licence.